kwstat/untidydata2/README.md

 The vignettes are written by different authors, and present an interesting set of examples in different writing and coding styles.

-This package was created during the [2019 unCoast unConference](https://github.com/uncoast-unconf/uu-2019).
+This package was created during the [2019 Uncoast Unconference](https://github.com/uncoast-unconf/uu-2019).

 ## Installation